noesterle/rust-pw-manager/README.md

 ## Usage
 To start up the application, either build the application using `cargo build` and run the resulting executable or run `cargo run`.

-While the base functionality is being build, it will ask you to connect to an SQLite3 database.
-If the database did not exist, it will create the database, ask for a master password, and create the tables.
-Next, it will ask you to enter information to enter into a password entry.
+To begin, this program will ask you to connect to an SQLite3 database.
+If the database did not exist, it will create the database, ask for a master password, and create the table to store password entries.

-This can be stopped by typing the termination string, `!stop`, for any entry.
-If the termination string is entered, the entry will not be added to the database, and the program will currently exit.
+Once a database is connected to, the user will be prompted to add a password entry, search through the database, or delete a password entry or quit the program.
+This will be done by entering the first letter of the first three options ('a', 's', or 'd') or `!quit` to quit the program.
-If all user information was entered successfully, it will be added to the specified database and the program will exit.
+The user should then follow the new prompts to complete the selected action, which includes entering `!stop` to stop the selected action before it is executed.
+The user will then be prompted to enter another action to perform.